 We all love plants to brighten up our homes and yards but could you be putting your pooch at risk with your flora and fauna?
 We’ve compiled a list of some of the common house and garden plants toxic to dogs.
 Do you have any?
 If so, follow this list to ensure your furry friend eats delicious dog food and not poisonous plants.

 1. Autumn Crocus

 Although beautiful, the Autumn Crocus is one of the most toxic plants for dogs.
 It contains Colchicine and other alkaloid which cause an intense burning sensation in the mouth, vomiting, diarrhoea, seizures, liver and kidney damage.
-Although the most toxic part of the plant is the bulb, the entire plant is dangerous to dogs.
+Although the most toxic part of the plant is the bulb, the entire Plant is Toxic for Dogs.

 3. Peace Lily

 A common houseplant, the Peace Lily is a potential hazard to your pooch.
 If chewed or ingested, it can cause significant irritation of the mouth leading to drooling, vomiting and difficulty swallowing.
 As such, it belongs on any list of toxic plants for dogs.

 Although the whole of the Tulip is toxic, like most bulbs, the bulb of the Tulip is the most toxic part .
 Ingestion of this popular flower can cause pain and irritation in the mouth, excessive drooling, and nausea.